 - patients with complete absence of activity of the dihydropyrimidine dehydrogenase enzyme;

 - patients with severe leucopenia, neutropenia, or thrombocytopenia (low levels of white cells or platelets in the blood);

 - patients with severe liver or kidney disease;

-- patients treated with sorivudine or similar anticancer medicines such as brivudine within the last four weeks.
+- patients treated with sorivudine or similar cancer medicines such as brivudine within the last four weeks.

 Why has Xeloda been approved?

 The CHMP decided that Xeloda’s benefits are greater than its risks and recommended that it be given marketing authorisation.